 In fact, there is a way to more "fake" the expansion to 7-digit numbers.
-We learned in section 12 of the digit-absorbing selector, used there to ignore a preliminary pulse (which appears to be a dialed digit "1".
+We learned in section 11.5 of the digit-absorbing selector, used there condense the switch train leading to service functions.

 If we are lucky enough (or have planned well enough) that all the central office codes in our little city now have distinct third digits (perhaps the digits that identified the different central offices under the 5-digit plan), we can arrange the digit-absorbing selector to just release after the dialing of the first two digits (if they are not "1", which would mean that a service code was being dialed).
-We see this at work in figure 7.
+We see this at work in Figure 7.